usri/aks-levelup/Kustomize/README.md

 # Deploy to cluster
 kubectl apply -k overlays/production

-# Look for pods in the Production namespace
+# Look for pods in the production namespace
 # Pods are now visable and scaled to 10 in the production namespace
 kubectl get pods -n production
 ```

 ### Summary
-In this tutorial, we created a new production overlay and merged in a scale.yaml to scale our cluster.
+In this tutorial, we created a new production overlay and merged in a `scale.yaml` to scale our cluster.
 UAT and Production are usually similar but different in scale. kustomize helps keep the namespaces and yamls manageable.